isabella232/specs-1/proposals/0003-webdb.md

 ### 3. Improving app performance and reliability

-The DAT FS is a relatively low-level API for building modern applications.
+The Dat FS is a relatively low-level API for building modern applications.
 Though devs may often fantasize about only needing the FS for their work, the reality is that for most non-trivial apps, you'll need to run queries across multiple data points.
 Accomplishing that with files will require loading each possible file into memory, and then scanning each file for relevant information.
 If the files get large, this could involve a lot of memory and long disk reads.
 And, the reality is, this process is exactly what a database is designed to accomplish -- and so WebDB simply solves that process once for everybody.

 There are other subtle challenges which WebDB solves.
 Timestamps, for instance, can't be trusted in a global network, and WebDB can provide sensible solutions for handling order.
 WebDB also breaks records into multiple files which it can selectively replicate, which improves load performance noticeably compared to single large files.